Islands in Non-Minimal Dilaton Gravity: Exploring Effective Theories for Black Hole Evaporation: Discussion

-We should emphasize that \textit{a priori} there is no way to judge which approach for the Boulware state is more reasonable according to the criteria in Sec.~\ref{s3.1}.
+Presumably, there is no way to judge which approach for the Boulware state is more reasonable according to the criteria in Sec.~\ref{s3.1}.
 Our findings, however, can be understood as an alternative state that satisfies all boundary conditions for the Boulware state.
 In addition, as we have demonstrated in Sec.~\ref{s3.1}, our results are the direct consequence of $\Gamma_{\text{anom}}$ such that we do not require any additional Weyl-invariant terms.
 As a result, general covariance is automatically encoded in our approach.
 Further supports come from the fact that our results are in agreement with \cite{Balbinot_1999, Balbinot_1999_2}.

 Despite the approach used in \cite{Fabbri:2003vy} being successful in describing the Boulware state with the correct boundary values\footnote{Note that a non-perturbative back-reaction analysis similar to our Appendix.~\ref{sB} based on the stress tensor for the Boulware state derived in \cite{Fabbri:2003vy} was already carried out in \cite{Ho:2017joh}.
 Again, it results in the absence of horizon structure.}, the difficulty lies in finding workable forms of stress tensors for the Hartle-Hawking and Unruh states beyond only the asymptotic and near-horizon values \cite{Fabbri:2003vy}.